h4cc/awesome-elixir/README.md

 * [geo](https://github.com/bryanjos/geo) - A collection of GIS functions for Elixir.

+## Hardware
+*Hardware related things like I/O interfaces and such.*

+* [elixir_ale](https://github.com/fhunleth/elixir_ale) - Elixir access to hardware I/O interfaces such as GPIO, I2C, and SPI.

 ## HTTP
 *Libraries for working with HTTP and scraping websites.*